 Again, don’t forget that slight color variations are normal and to be expected.

 Applying the sample color

 When applying a Rubio Monocoat oil like Oil Plus 2C on a color sample board, it is essential to mimic the actual oil application process.
 This is more important when dealing with wood flooring vs. dealing with furniture.

-With wood furniture, we often don't use such heavy and powerful floor finishing equipment.
-Instead, we perform this oiling and buffing mostly by hand.
-So, in that situation, hand finishing is just fine for creating a color sample.
+With wood furniture, you often don't use such heavy and powerful floor finishing equipment.
+Instead, oiling and buffing is completed mostly by hand.
+In that situation, hand finishing is just fine for creating a color sample.

 Now that you know how to make accurate color samples, let's give it a try.